0x-r4bbit/pascalprecht.github.io/_posts/2014-03-18-why-i-use-vim.md

 You don't need a mouse, you push yourself to use as few key strokes as possible to do your operations (which again makes you faster), you learn how to customize the <strong>entire</strong> editor that it fits to your preferences and you finally become a Vim power user and only leave it when it's really needed.

-I climbed that wall and it took me weeks to get used to the basic things like editing files, opening different files.
-Back in the days I switched from <a href="https://www.eclipse.org/">Eclipse</a> to Vim.
+I climbed that wall and it took me weeks to get used to the basic things like editing files, opening different files etc. Back in the days I switched from <a href="https://www.eclipse.org/">Eclipse</a> to Vim.
 You probably agree that this IDE is slow by default.
 But despite from that, once I was able to do some basic operations in Vim and actually started working again, I made almost as twice as much progress at work in about half the time.
 I know that sounds kind of crazy but I'm serious.
 And that convinced me that I made the right choice.

 So, do yourself a favor and climb that mountain.
 Just remember that you can slide down afterwards.